PieterjanVerhelst/eel-pdst-analysis/README.md

 ### Data-analysis

 !
-Important note: the clock settings of the pDSTs are the same as Pieterjan's laptop, hence their time setting is UTC+1 !
+Important note: the clock settings of the pDSTs are the same as Pieterjan's laptop, hence their time setting is UTC+1 (Brussels time zone)!

 * `/src:`